-The ability to maintain a sitting position requires an infant to have developed equilibrium reactions and protective reactions forward, side-to-side, and backwards.9 in relation to the head and vice versa.
+The ability to maintain a sitting position requires an infant to have developed

+Equilibrium and righting reactions: Righting reactions can be broken into several different reflexes that serve to keep the head in a normal position, right the body to a normal position, and adjust the body parts in relation to the head and vice versa.
 The majority of the righting responses should be built into the nervous system before three years of age.
-The equilibrium reactions develop in childhood as well and are for the purpose of maintaining or regaining control over the body's center of gravity.21
+The equilibrium reactions develop in childhood as well and are for Propping Up the purpose of maintaining or regaining control over the body's center of gravity.21